-5.1 In no more than 200 words outline any merger control regulatory trends in your jurisdiction.
+6.1 Outline any merger control regulatory trends in your jurisdiction.

 Following the introduction of the new law in 2014 the merger control regime is aligned with Jurisdictional Notice Regulation 139/2004 and is more balanced and clearer than before.
-It remains to be seen whether the raising of the threshold for aggregate turnover in Cyprus to €3.5 million will go far enough to exclude insignificant foreign-to-foreign mergers from notification.
+The number of foreign-to-foreign transactions being notified decreased due to the raising of the threshold for aggregate turnover in Cyprus.
+The CPC has exercised its significant powers under the Merger Control Law in a balanced manner and with discretion.
+It maintains close links with its counterparts in the European Competition Network and takes guidance from their general approach.